TravisFallsMSFT/Delta-V-Practices/source-control/README.md

    - Use `git remote -v` for additional verbosity
  - `git revert`
    - Undo the most recent commit
-   - Use `git revert --no-commit` to avoid the addition of a revert commit
+   - Use `git revert --no-commit` to avoid "merge conflict" the addition of a revert commit
  - `git reset`
    - Reset the state of the repository to the given hash
    - Use `git reset HEAD --hard` to undo any file changes or additions